THE 42nd ANNUAL CONFERENCE

 American Academy of Family Physicians

-The AAFP has reviewed Obstetrics, Gynecology, Perinatal Medicine, Neonatology and the LAW and deemed it acceptable for up to 24 hours.
+The AAFP has reviewed Obstetrics, Gynecology, Perinatal Medicine, Neonatology and the LAW and deemed it acceptable for up to PENDING hours.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AMA/AAFP Equivalency: